 If you are freezing the dough, scoop the dough into balls.
-Then place on a parchment-lined baking sheet.
-Put the baking sheet in the freezer for one-two hours.
+Then place it on a parchment-lined baking sheet.
+Put the baking sheet in the freezer for one-two hour.
 Once the dough is frozen, move the cookies to a freezer bag.
 Allow the cookies to come to room temperature before eating.
 Cookies can be stored this way for up to three months.

 Countertop Instructions: Allow to fully cool and then place in an airtight container or ziplock bag for up to three days.

 Refrigerate Instructions: Place in an airtight container and store in the refrigerator for up to seven days.